 A round-bodied and rich natural process gesha.
 Aromas of marmalade and raspberry greet you, with luscious notes of fresh blueberry and rose hip emerging when sipped.
 Lively mandarin orange acidity complements the round body, which lingers in a long finish of juniper and crème brûlée.

-This coffee is available whole bean in 8-ounce Blue Label tube packaging and roasts on Tuesdays only.
+This coffee is available whole bean in 4-ounce pouches, roasting and shipping on Tuesdays only.

 Producer: Duncan Estate

 Region: Boquete, Panama

 Altitude: 5,906 feet